 In an ideal world, no marriage would ever have to suffer the turmoil of infidelity.
 Unfortunately, it happens all the time, to husbands and wives alike.
 What’s worse, when you consider all the events that can shake a marriage, including money problems, parental burnout, meddling in-laws, poor communication, addiction, or the collision of careers and home life, none create as big a disturbance as infidelity.
 Quite often, an extramarital affair will doom a marriage.
 This can happen immediately after discovery, or even years later, when the cheated-upon spouse finally realizes they checked out long before.
 The total destruction of trust, which forms the bedrock of every marriage, serves to explain the level of infidelity’s impact.

 At Choice DNA, we understand that nothing creates more anxiety and distress than the suspicion of infidelity.
 As you wonder if your spouse has cheated, the uncertainly will overtake your entire life.
 You will become suspicious of their every word and action, second-guess everything they say, become paranoid and obsessive, and, sadly enough, perhaps begin to doubt your own sanity.
 In circumstances like these, you need answers.
 At Choice DNA, we can provide this through infidelity testing.
-To learn more about this service, including how we test for infidelity in Merrillville and Hammond, IN, call us today at __PHONE__.
+To learn more about this service, including how we test for infidelity, contact us today.